 Research universities occasionally do explore ways to improve teaching, but it’s usually a modest effort.
 Here is a link to an article in The Chronicle of Higher Education that Carolyn Thomas, the dean for undergraduate education at the University of California, Davis, wrote in March 2015 about the need for universities to pay more attention to teaching quality.

-I’m not suggesting that undergrads should avoid all research universities, but I think students who choose this option need to be aware of what the mission of these institutions are.
+I’m definitely not suggesting that undergrads should avoid all research universities, but I think students who choose this option need to be aware of what the mission of these institutions are.
 Most students pick universities because they are familiar names.
 Or they are also attracted to “school spirit,” which usually translates into Division I football and basketball.
 Or for other superficial reasons that have nothing to do with getting an education.

 I would urge families to simply be smarter about their educational choices.